LogtalkDotOrg/logtalk3/README.md

 Logtalk updates since the first public version.
 Please check it if you are upgrading from a previous Logtalk version.

-The API documentation for the core, library, tools, and contributions entities is provided in XHTML format and can be found in the [docs](docs/) directory and also available online at:
+The API documentation for the core, library, tools, and contributions is provided in HTML format and can be found in the [docs](docs/) directory and also available online at:

 https://logtalk.org/docs/index.html